The Climate of Tomorrow: Building the Knowledge for Earth Stewardship

-The World Meteorological Organization (WMO) is launching a series of public science lectures, under the leadership of WMO Chief Scientist Pavel Kabat.
+In May 2019, the World Meteorological Organization (WMO) launched a series of public science lectures, under the leadership of WMO Chief Scientist Pavel Kabat.
 World-leading experts in the fields of weather, climate, water, the environment, and other related areas will be invited under this initiative to lecture and dialogue with the WMO community, partner organizations and other Earth system professionals.
-We cordially invite you to join us for the inaugural lecture, which will be co-organized with the World Climate Research Programme (WCRP).
+The inaugural lecture was co-organized with the World Climate Research Programme (WCRP).

 Thomas Stocker is Professor of Climate and Environmental Physics at the University of Bern.
 He has held research positions at University College London, McGill University (Montreal), Columbia University (New York) and University of Hawai'i (Honolulu) and has authored or co-authored more than 200 peer-reviewed papers in the area of climate dynamics and paleoclimate modeling and reconstruction.

 From 2008 to 2015 he served as Co-Chair of Working Group I of the UN Intergovernmental Panel on Climate Change (IPCC) that provided the scientific foundation of the Paris Agreement.
 Thomas Stocker holds two honorary doctorates (University of Versailles and ETH Zürich) and received numerous awards for his work.
 He is a Foreign Honorary Member of the American Academy of Arts and Sciences and received the Swiss Science Prize Marcel Benoist in 2017. (source)